aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-design/presentation-theme/_index.md

 Using 3 properties ([FillStyles](https://reference.aspose.com/slides/nodejs-java/aspose.slides/FormatScheme#getFillStyles--), [LineStyles](https://reference.aspose.com/slides/nodejs-java/aspose.slides/FormatScheme#getLineStyles--), [EffectStyles](https://reference.aspose.com/slides/nodejs-java/aspose.slides/FormatScheme#getEffectStyles--)) from the  [FormatScheme](https://reference.aspose.com/slides/nodejs-java/aspose.slides/FormatScheme) class you can change the elements in a theme (even more flexibly than the options in PowerPoint).

-This Java code shows you how to change a theme effect by altering parts of elements:
+This Javascript code shows you how to change a theme effect by altering parts of elements:

 ```javascript
     var pres = new  aspose.slides.Presentation("Subtle_Moderate_Intense.pptx");